 All in all, the process is pretty intuitive and fun to try.

 Ok, but what was that about a .zip file?

 This is another starter theme-based method.
-You would need a third-party theme for WordPress like Underscores, for example.
+You would need a third-party theme for WordPress like Underscores, for example (that’s the one Astra is based on, by the way).
 They generate a .zip we talked about, which serves as a foundation for creating and tweaking everything as you wish.

 All you need to do is name your future theme.
 The name and the slug must not repeat the already existing ones; otherwise, it will cause a conflict between the similarly named items.

 In fact, there are advanced settings where you give such things as a slug (the readable part of the URL that will make your theme more recognizable) and some more information:

 You now have it downloaded on your PC as an archive.